-A client/server ERP technology works on a hub of computers which are networked locally or with the cloud server.
+A client/server ERP technology works on a hub of computers that are networked locally or with the cloud server.
 It enables database hosting in the central location and distribution of reporting services and user interface into all other locations.
-Client/server ERP technologies help organizations to monitor and manage resources in real time.
+Client/server ERP technologies help organizations to monitor and manage resources in real-time.

-In desktop ERP frontend and backend run as an application launched on the user’s machine.
-The data to the desktop ERP is shared via the database located in the intranet (local server) or extranet (database is placed somewhere in the cloud like the Azure).
-It allows for quick collaboration and easy access to the database even if the team members are located in different countries.
+In desktop ERP, frontend and backend run as an application launched on the user’s machine.
+The data to the desktop ERP is shared via the database located in the intranet (local server) or extranet (database is placed somewhere in the cloud like Azure).
+It allows for quick collaboration and easy access to the database, even if the team members are located in different countries.

-You can easily access applications including disk storage, memory and processing power which are hosted on the server.
-The upfront cost of the web-based ERP technology is lower.
-Installation of software and hardware is not required which is usually a long process, therefore the turnover of cloud-based ERP technology is quick.
+You can easily access applications, including disk storage, memory, and processing power which are hosted on the server.
+The upfront cost of web-based ERP technology is lower.
+Installation of software and hardware is not required, which is usually a long process; therefore, the turnover of cloud-based ERP technologies is quick.

-Hybrid ERP is the combination of the web-based ERPs and desktop based solution.
-There are two versions, the one which can be launched as a desktop app and the other which you can access via a browser.
-They have a unified database to share the same data regardless of how user access it whether via the browser or application.
-The backend for the web app runs on the server and the backend for the desktop app runs on the users’ machine.
-Both that versions make the request for the database that is running in the cloud in the same manner irrespective of whether an individual is using the browser or desktop application.
+Hybrid ERP is a combination of web-based ERP and desktop-based solutions.
+There are two versions, one which can be launched as a desktop app and the other which you can access via a browser.
+They have a unified database to share the same data regardless of how users access it, whether via the browser or application.
+The backend for the web app runs on the server, and the backend for the desktop app runs on the users’ machines.
+Both versions make the request for the database that is running in the cloud in the same manner, irrespective of whether an individual is using the browser or desktop application.

-Organizations prefer Hybrid ERP over cloud and web ERP due to its rapid implementation, shorten maintenance cycle and vendor independence.
-The downside of the hybrid ERP includes installation of the latest technological infrastructure which usually needs a huge amount of investment.
+Organizations prefer hybrid ERP over cloud and web ERP due to its rapid implementation, shortened maintenance cycle, and vendor independence.
+The downside of the hybrid ERP includes the installation of the latest technological infrastructure, which usually needs a huge amount of investment.
 These solutions are neither as tested nor mature compared to cloud-based ERP.

 HOUSING OR HOSTING AND HARDWARE INFRASTRUCTURE

-Today, cloud computing allows businesses and enterprises to host their system on the internet and make it available for all employees wherever they are and whatever device they are using.
-Companies can use any from the available list of ERP technologies.
-Organizations which are not willing to implement cloud computing can use a hybrid approach which allows them to keep some functions of ERP in-house and host rest of the operations.
+Today, cloud computing allows businesses and enterprises to host their system on the internet and make them available for all employees wherever they are and on whatever device they are using.
+Companies can use any of the available list of ERP technologies.
+Organizations that are not willing to implement cloud computing can use a hybrid approach that allows them to keep some functions of ERP in-house and host the rest of the operations.

-ERP managers need to consider a lot of essentials aspects when reviewing the infrastructure of the hardware.
-Every time when there is new software introduced in the organization it reflects it is time to update the whole platform.
-Implementation of the ERP requires thinking out of the box as everything is going to be operated through a virtual server.
+ERP managers need to consider a lot of essential aspects when reviewing the infrastructure of the hardware.
+Every time when new software is introduced in the organization, it reflects it is time to update the whole platform.
+Implementation of the ERP requires thinking out of the box, as everything is going to be operated through a virtual server.

-Choosing the best server for your business is a tricky as this is a matter of finance and this can cost huge money.
+Choosing the best server for your business is tricky as this is a matter of finance, and this can cost a huge amount of money.
 Also, choosing a bad and inefficient can be disastrous for your organization.
-In the section below we have explained the pros and cons of In-House Server and Cloud Server.
+In the section below, we have explained the pros and cons of In-House Servers and Cloud Servers.